- WHO WE ARE:

 - overall it was a lot of fun and the who;e crew really enjoyed the uniques experience.
 We have now focused our shift to ORSE [Operational Reactor Safeguard Exam] and pre-deployment training."

-- Photo below shows USS Connecticut in center foreground, USS Hartford top left and HMS Trenchant top right.
+- Photo at bottom shows USS Connecticut in center foreground, USS Hartford top left and HMS Trenchant top right.
+Photo directly below shows USS Connecticut returning to Bremerton homeport after ICEX on May 8, 2018: